koajs/koa/docs/api/index.md

 ## Cascading

-  Koa middleware cascading in a more traditional way as you may be use to with similar tools - this was previously very difficult to make user friendly due to node's callbacks.
+  Koa middleware cascading in a more traditional way as you may be use to with similar tools - this was previously difficult to make user friendly with node's use of callbacks.
   However with generators we can achieve "true" middlware.
 Contrasting Connect's implementation which simply passes control through series of functions until one returns, Koa yields "downstream", then control flows back "upstream".